Program Overview:

 Application and Acceptance Information:

-Acceptance decisions are made by the Associate Dean for Research and Scholarship in consultation with the MRHP Manager.
+Acceptance decisions are made by the Associate Dean for Research and Scholarship in consultation with the Manager of Research Education Resources.
 After submitting your application, you may be contacted for additional information or asked to revise your project proposal.
 Please refer to the MRHP Canvas course for project proposal templates, resources, and additional application materials.
-Students will be notified of acceptance into the program in May 2022 (unless further review is required).
+Students will be notified of acceptance into the program in May 2025 or October 2025 (unless further review is required).
 Full participation in the program is contingent upon verification of academic eligibility.